tirilab/ppd-named-entity-dataset/README.md

 ## License and Citation
 Data can be used as-is under the [MIT License](https://github.com/translational-informatics/ppd-named-entity-dataset/blob/master/LICENSE) attached to the repository.
 Please cite this article if using this data set:

-Chowdhuri S, McCrea S, Demner-Fushman D, Taylor CO.
-Extracting Biomedical Terms from Postpartum Depression Online Health Communities.
-In AMIA Summits on Translational Science Proceedings, vol. 2019 (accepted).
+Chowdhuri S, McCrea S, Fushman DD, Taylor CO.
+[Extracting Biomedical Terms from Postpartum Depression Online Health Communities](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6568056/).
+AMIA Summits on Translational Science Proceedings.
+2019;2019:592.